rezrah14/computer_sciences/simple_problems/Fibonacci/README.md

 ## 2. Dynamic Programming - memory caching
 In the previous approach, as you can see there are lots of redundant duplicated calculations.
 Let's store the calculated values and use them in the recursive calls.
 Here, we have used a dictionary data structure (`O(1)` in accessing elements).
 This has huge impact on the performance.
-Now, it is possible to calculate the terms of Fibonacci series even for very large number very fast!
+Now, it is possible to calculate the terms of Fibonacci sequence even for very large number very fast!
 However, this speed is not granted for free! we have to memorized lots of values in memory.
 Could we do better and consume less memory without degrading the performance!?